raspishake/rsudp/docsrc/settings.rst

 If the STA/LTA ratio goes above a certain value (defined by :json:`"threshold"`), then the :py:class:`rsudp.p_producer.Producer` thread will generate an :code:`ALARM` "event packet", to be distributed to every consumer module.
 This tells all consumers listening for :code:`ALARM` messages to do something.
+Also possible set a duration parameter to reduce the incidence of false triggers.

 When the ratio goes back below the :json:`"reset"` value, the alarm is reset.
 The Producer will then send a :code:`RESET` message to the queues.